just1ncannady/AlexaInSpace2022/_sources/Unit3-Creating-Graphics-Images/Representing-Images.rst

 .. fillintheblank:: mcsp-3-3-1
     :casei:

     In the video, you learned how black and white images can be represented using bits and numbers.
-What letter of the alphabet would be represented by the following set of numbers representing its RLE compression?
+What letter of the alphabet would be represented by the following set of numbers representing its <span class="hover vocab yui-wk-div" data-id='run length encoding'>RLE compression</span>?
 You can use the interactive pixel grid above under Practice or in another tab to work this out.

 	.. raw:: html